sherifahmed990/Cross-Layer-2-Bridge/README.md

 ### Built With

-This Project is build with:
+This Project is built with:

 * [Solidity](https://soliditylang.org)
 * [React.js](https://reactjs.org/)